fredyfare/NotWordle/README.md

   ```
 - If the word that you entered is not a word, but it is the sixth attempt, it stills count as an attempt and the game over is triggered.
 (Not fixed yet)

-  **In the next images you can see the bugs thah where mentioned before**
+  **In the next images you can see the bugs that were mentioned before**